The Classics

 James Allen wrote 'As a Man Thinketh,' one of the foundational self-help texts.
 He taught that thought is the master weaver of character, circumstance, and destiny, emphasising personal responsibility and the transformative power of disciplined thinking.

-Read more →New ThoughtWallace D. Wattles
+Read more →Wallace D. Wattles

 1860-1911